clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

-Research Interests
+Research Overview
 ======
-I'm interested in how expectation and surprise influence learning.
-Surprising new information can update our memories, bearing implications for education, eyewitness testimony, belief updating, and treating pathological memories.
-Memory malleability is a two-sided coin: Our flexible brains recreate experiences, which can produce false memories but can also help us update our knowledge with relevant new information.
-My long-term goals include applying this research to improve education, communicate science, and combat the spread of misinformation.
-To explore these research questions, I conduct both behavioral and fMRI studies.

-Key Projects
+What can we do to help people learn from error?
+I'm interested in **how** and **why** we update our memories and beliefs in response to feedback.
+Our flexible brains can recreate and revise our memories, letting us correct mistakes and integrate old and new knowledge.
+Yet we don't always learn from feedback!
+My research explores the cognitive and neural conditions that make memory updating possible.

+Applications
 ======
-1. Investigating how surprising reminders let episodic memories be updated
-2. Changing beliefs and intentions about risky behaviors during the COVID-19 pandemic
-3. Exploring how the motivational context of learning shapes responses to prediction error
-4. Connecting episodic memory with model-based reinforcement learning
+Understanding (and encouraging) learning from error lets us address many real-world problems.
+In ongoing work, I am testing applications for **improving education**, **correcting misinformation**, and **changing beliefs about risk**.